 On 6 December 1648, at the end of the English Civil War, Colonel Thomas Pride and his soldiers stood outside the entrance to St Stephen's Chapel in the House of Commons of England and, as the Commons convened that morning, arrested 45 Members and excluded a further 186 Royalists.
 It is known in history as "Prides Purge".
 On 6 January 1649, the remaining members of parliament, called the rump parliament, established a court to try Charles I for high treason.
 The court later executed the King, beheading him in public in front of Whitehall as Oliver Cromwell and thousands of others looked on.
 The identity of the executioner, hidden in a hood, wig, and grotesque fake beard, is officially unknown.
+He is for the first time here revealed by a combination of Geneology, Confirming Statements by Charles 2nd, a Riddle left in the public record by none other than Oliver Cromwell himself, and an old puritan family legend.
+As you will see, the pieces fit to an extent that leaves no other option.

 A decade later, in 1658, General Thomas Pride, Knighted Grandee of Oliver Cromwell's New Model Army, and member of the House of Lords, died.
 After the English Restoration of King Charles the 2nd in 1660, his body was ordered dug up and suspended on the gallows at Tyburn along with those of Oliver Cromwell, Henry Ireton and John Bradshaw, though it is said that the sentence was not carried out because his corpse was too far decayed.
 The Royalists thereupon attempted to hang his son, Joseph Pride, who barely escaped.